wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-user-photo-information/includes/2-access-user-profile-photo.md

 ```http
 GET https://graph.microsoft.com/v1.0/me/photo
 ```
 The Microsoft Graph endpoints are not limited to the signed in user’s photo.
-You can retrieve the photo of any user, group, or contact.
+You can securely retrieve the photo of users, groups, or contacts.